TwicPics/react-native-commercetools-contentful-demo/README.md

 ## Development setup

 This project runs on Node 16.15.0.
+We recommend using [NVM](https://github.com/nvm-sh/nvm) to easily switch Node versions.

-Installation
+Installation:

 ```sh
 yarn
 ```

-Running in local
+Running in local:

 ```sh
 # Run for web